tdegeus/GooseFEM/docs/examples/statics_linear.rst

    :language: cpp
    :lines: 114-125

-We now convince ourselves that the solution is indeed in mechanical equilibrium.
+We convince ourselves that the solution is indeed in mechanical equilibrium.

 Store & plot
 ------------